philzook58/philzook58.github.io/_posts/2026-05-01-dump_calculus.md

 These are an interesting set of combinators to kind of "first orderize" nearly trivial functional manipulations.
 By baking in the lifting with special support, I hope to get a nice, simple, efficient egraph that supports binders and alpha equivalence.

+TLDR:

+- Liftings add redundant arguments to functions
+- Dumps partially apply functions to junk
+- They are in a one-sided inverse relationship
+- Co-de Bruijn is a normal form for lifting expressions by pulling them up maximally.

 # Lifting

 You can lift functions so that they can take more arguments.
 The thinning describes which arguments to drop.
 More on thinnings here <https://www.philipzucker.com/thin1/> .
 You can `thin` a tuple and use that combinator to contravariantly `lift` functions by thinning their arguments tuple.